biomorphs/rust-sdl2-webgl/README.md

 # rust-sdl2-webgl

-Lets get a basic gl renderer working on desktop + web Using sdl 2 for the platform bits glow for opengl context websys for wasm stuff
+Messing about with rust on desktop + wasm

+- using glow for opengl context
+- uses SDL2 for desktop window + gl context creation
+- uses websys + canvas + webgl 2 for wasm